-A number of project templates for use in CCS with Multicore System Analyzer (MCSA) and UIA are provided.
+System Analyzer and UIA provide a number of project templates for use in CCS.

 To use these project templates, begin creating a new CCS project by choosing File > New > CCS Project from the menus.
-When you reach the Project Templates page in the New Project wizard, expand the Multicore System Analyzer (UIA) item to see the list of available templates.
+In the Project Templates section of the New Project wizard, expand the System Analyzer (UIA) item to see the list of available templates.